sneako/finch/README.md

 Pools will be started for each configured `{scheme, host, port}` when Finch is started.
 For any unconfigured `{scheme, host, port}`, the pool will be started the first time it is requested.
-Note pools are not automatically terminated if they are unused, so Finch is best suited when you are requesting a known list of static hosts.
+Note pools are not automatically terminated by default, if you need to terminate them after some idle time, use the `pool_max_idle_time` option.

 ## Telemetry